Digital Editions

 US president Donald Trump (right) shows a maquette of the East Wing ballroom to Australian prime minister Anthony Albanese (left) during a state visit to the White House in October Photo by the White House, via Wikimedia Commons

-On Tuesday (16 December), after hearing oral arguments from the National Trust for Historic Preservation, a federal judge chose not to halt construction of US president Donald Trump’s controversial White House ballroom.
+On Tuesday 16 December, after hearing oral arguments from the National Trust for Historic Preservation, a federal judge chose not to halt construction of US president Donald Trump’s controversial White House ballroom.

 The National Trust had filed a lawsuit on 12 December against the National Park Service (NPS), seeking to stop the project at least temporarily.
 The National Trust argued that the ballroom’s construction was illegal, as the government had not gone through lawfully mandated review processes—including congressional approval—nor had it sought public comment before tearing down the entire East Wing of the White House to make space for Trump’s privately funded, $400m pet project.

-“We are fully committed to upholding the interests of the American people and advocating for compliance with the law,” Carol Quillen, president of the National Trust, said in a statement following the hearing, “including review by the National Capital Planning Commission and an opportunity for the public to provide comment and shape the project.”
-(The National Trust was created by Congress in 1949 to aid in the preservation of historically significant sites across the country.)
+“We are fully committed to upholding the interests of the American people and advocating for compliance with the law,” said Carol Quillen, president of the National Trust, in a statement following the hearing, “including review by the National Capital Planning Commission and an opportunity for the public to provide comment and shape the project.”
+The National Trust was created by Congress in 1949 to aid in the preservation of historically significant sites across the country.

 The presiding judge in the case, Richard Leon of the US District Court for the District of Columbia, was appointed to the bench in 2002 by George W. Bush.
 While Leon declined to halt the project, arguing that the current below-ground construction is less of a concern than the aesthetics above ground, he said he would hear arguments in January before making a decision on whether to issue a preliminary injunction.
-Leon added that the Trump administration must heed its promise to submit finalised plans for the project to federal review panels by the end of December.
+Leon added that the Trump administration must deliver on its promise to submit finalised plans for the project to federal review panels by the end of December.

 Museums & Heritage